SidMorad/navio/backend/docker/README.md

 `docker-compose up -d --no-deps --build service_name_here`

 Note: DO NOT USE THIS COMMAND FOR DATABASE CONTAINERS. otherwise we do lose all contained data!
-Note 2: For preventing mistakes, `recreate-app-immutable-containers.sh` can be used.
+Note 2: For preventing mistakes, `recreate-immutable-docker-containers.sh` can be used.

 ### Docker stats
 `docker stats $(docker ps | awk '{if(NR>1) print $NF}')`